mmistakes/mm-github-pages-starter/_pages/dna-extraction.md

 ### Ethanol precipitation of DNA
 Once the DNA has been extracted from the cells, it needs to be purified.
 This is accomplished via ethanol precipatation of DNA.
 As usual, [bitesizebio](https://bitesizebio.com/253/the-basics-how-ethanol-precipitation-of-dna-and-rna-works/) has an article about how it works.
 [Openwetware](https://openwetware.org/wiki/Ethanol_precipitation_of_nucleic_acids) has a protocol outlined.
 But you might be wondering about the chemistry behind it, so check [this](http://geneticeducation.co.in/a-quick-guide-on-dna-precipitation-and-dna-precipitation-protocol/) website out.

+### DNA extractions for Sperm
+Recent attempts at extracting DNA from sperm using the traditional Phenol/Chloroform technique has reminded me that DNA in gametes is packaged differently then in somatic cells.
+That is to say, it is tightly wound around proteins called protamines.
+These protamines also make it extremely difficult to extract DNA from spermatozoa and require additional chaotropic chemicals to disrupt the proteins.
+[AgScientific](https://agscientific.com/blog/2018/02/proteinase-k-sperm/) has a good webpage on various methods for extracting DNA from sperm.

 ### Other
 [This](https://pipettejockey.com/2018/11/13/dense-phase-separating-gel-homemade-trizol-combo/) website contains a lot of nifty DIY tricks for wetlab work